-For sanitisation reasons, urine is transferred to the ecostations and stored for one month in the closed 1 m plastic tanks.
-In contrast, faeces from double vault UDDTs are stored and kept dry in chambers (total volume: 6 m) for two months.
-Faeces from single vault or box UDDTs are regularly collected and stored in separate 6 m chambers for a period of 6 to 8 months.
+The number of plastic urine tanks with 1 m3 at each ecostation varies from 6 (in small sectors such as 19 and 27) to 12 (large sectors like 17 and 30).
+For sanitisation reasons, urine is transferred to the ecostations and stored for one month in the closed 1 m3 plastic tanks.
+In contrast, faeces from double vault UDDTs are stored and kept dry in chambers (total volume: 6 m3) for two months6.
+Faeces from single vault or box UDDTs are regularly collected and stored in separate 6 m3 chambers for a period of 6 to 8 months.
 No composting takes place.